Prototaxites

-Prototaxites (/ˌproʊtoʊ-ˈtæksᵻtiːz/) is an extinct genus of large macroscopic eukaryote dating from the Late Silurian until the Late Devonian periods.
-Prototaxites formed large trunk-like structures up to 1 m wide, reaching 8 m in length, made up of tiny interwoven tubules around 50 um in diameter, making it by far the largest land-dwelling organism of its time.
+Prototaxites is an extinct genus of large macroscopic eukaryote dating from the Late Silurian until the Late Devonian periods.
+Prototaxites formed large trunk-like structures up to 1 m wide, reaching 8 m in height, made up of tiny interwoven tubules around 50 um in diameter, making it by far the largest land-dwelling organism of its time.

 The taxonomy of Prototaxites has long been the subject of debate.
 It is widely considered a fungus, but the debate is ongoing.
 Its exact relationship with extant fungus lineages is uncertain.
 It was almost certainly a perennial organism that grew over multiple years.
 Several ecologies have been proposed, including that it was saprotrophic like many modern fungi, or that it was a lichenised autotroph.